core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Base URI to resolve that against is, in absence of an "anchor" parameter (as per {{RFC5988}} section 5.2), the URI of the requested resource.

-The URI of the requested resource can be composed from following the steps of
+The URI of the requested resource can be composed by following the steps of
 {{RFC7252}} section 6.5 (with an addition at the end of 8.2) into "coap://[2001:db8:f0::1]/.well-known/core".

-The record's target can thus be resolved by following {{RFC3986}} section 5.2 by composing the Base URI "coap://[2001:db8:f0::1]/.well-known/core" with the relative URI reference "/temp" into "coap://[2001:db8:f0::1]/temp".
+The record's target is resolved by removing the dotted path /.well-known/core from the Base URI (section 5.2 {{RFC3986}}) and prefixing the remainig scheme and authority of the Base URI to the relative target URI "/temp" into "coap://[2001:db8:f0::1]/temp".

 ### Interpreting attributes and relations

-Some more information but the record's target can be obtained from the line: It says that the resource type of the target is "temperature", and its content type is text/plain (encoded as 0).
-Furthermore, as this is an {{RFC6690}}
+Some more information but the record's target can be obtained from the payload: the resource type of the target is "temperature", and its content type is text/plain (ct= 0).
-document, there is an implicit default parameter of rel="hosts".

-A relation in a web link is a three-part statement that the context resource has a named relation to the target resource, like "*This page* has *its table of contents* at */toc.html*".
+A relation in a web link is a three-part statement that the Base resource has a named relation to the target resource, like "*This page* has *its table of contents* at */toc.html*".
+Furthermore, as {{RFC6690}} describes the document's format, there is an implicit "host relation" specified with default parameter: rel="hosts".

-In our example, the context of the link is the requested document itself.
-A full English expression of the complete response is:
+In our example, the  Base URI of the link is the URI of the requested document itself.
+A full English expression of the "host relation" is:

 '<coap://[2001:db8:f0::1]/.well-known/core> is hosting the resource
 <coap://[2001:db8:f0::1]/temp>, which is of the resource type "temperature" and